doghouch/doghouch/README.md

 - Programming
   - I use C# and Python the most (right now)
-  - Mini-rant: I jigged up an IR-blaster device to control my "dumb" air conditioner, but the REST API is neither secure nor reliable.
-The stateless nature of the air conditioner's control suite makes it quite difficult to "re-sync" temperatures with the A/C itself. (essentially, you have to set the A/C's minimum or maximum temperature by sending a bunch of raise/lower commands until you know for sure that it is at your min./max. temp)
+  - Things that I am not proud of: I jigged up an IR-blaster device to send commands to my "dumb" air conditioner.
+The REST API is hooked up to a hodgebodge of sensors and uses an wattmeter to determine state (off/fan/cooling).

 - Drawing

 - Tinkering with hardware
-  - ~~I still haven't had the chance to play around with my FPGA dev. board~~ Currently exploring how much bandwidth I can push through the FPGA (as a "dumb" switch)
+  - ~~I still haven't had the chance to play around with my FPGA developer board.
+Currently exploring how much bandwidth I can push through the FPGA (as a "dumb" switch)~~
   - I prefer using RPI Zero boards (given their size) but I've also played around with designing a few PCBs that work around the ESP32

 - Managing my home network